tomcam/least-github-pages/docs/README.md

 * Leave **Public** checked, then choose **Create repository**.
 Feel free to add a descripion if you wish.

-## Create a file named /docs/README.md
+# Creating the first page at /docs/README.md

 The first thing needed is to create a file named specifically `README.md` capitalized exactly as shown, and it must go in a directory named `/docs`.
 Sites like the one you're creating with GitHub Pages often accompany code for a software project and `/docs` is the logical location.

-Another advantage is that if you want to use
-Jekyll features it's expected by that CMS as well.
+Jekyll also expects your text to be in that directory as well.

 GitHub pages sites use directory structures.
 Each subdirectory with pages you want published must contain a README.md file, which will be silently converted to `index.html` files.